On Helium Mixing in Quasi-global Simulations of the Intracluster Medium

 A comparison between the growth rates obtained using the pseudo-spectral method and the simulations is shown in Figure \ref{fig:growth_vs_kx}.
 In this figure, each cross corresponds to an individual simulation where the eigenmode was excited exactly.
+The results shown in the figure were obtained by fitting an exponential function to the time evolution of the volume average of $\delta B_x^2/8\pi$ for each simulation.
+We have checked that the other components of the perturbation (such as $\delta v_x$ and $\delta \mu/\mu$) also grow at the correct rate.
+Due to the exact excitation of the modes the evolution is exponential from the onset.

-These simulations were run at half the resolution, $256\times512$, of the simulations presented in Section \ref{sec:inner_icm} in order to expedite the numerical simulations.
+The simulations were run at half the resolution, $256\times512$, of the simulations presented in Section \ref{sec:inner_icm} in order to expedite the numerical simulations.
 As noted already by \cite{Lat12}, the low resolution causes some discrepancy at the highest wavenumbers.
 These tests illustrate the generally good agreement between the numerical implementation in Athena and our quasi-global linear theory using pseudo-spectral methods.